mikeryan/crackle/README.md

     crackle -i <file.pcap> -l <ltk>

-If you have all the packets, the program should produce output similar to this:
+If you both of the required packets, the program should produce output similar to this:

-    Warning: No output file specified.
-Won't decrypt any packets.
+    Analyzing connection 0:
+      xx:xx:xx:xx:xx:xx (public) -> yy:yy:yy:yy:yy:yy (public)
+      Found 9 encrypted packets
+      Decrypted 6 packets

     Specify an output file with -o to decrypt packets!

 To decrypt all packets, add the -o option: